kailight/audiocare/README.md

    Use **browser** to access RPI by WiFi

-   Use RPI IP address to access from other PC over local network (e.g. same address as for SSH access) or by 127.0.0.1 from RPI desktop
+   Use RPI IP address to access UI from other PC (e.g. same address as for SSH access) or use 127.0.0.1 to access UI from RPI desktop

 #### Run the node wrapper script